jpuk/simple-lora-esp32-test/readme.txt

 Using uPyLoRaWAN - https://github.com/lemariva/uPyLoRaWAN)

-See modified /config.py for to change pins as apropriate
+See modified /config.py to change pins as apropriate